-As a matter of fact, a global Live Chat report estimates an average chat handle time of 12.5 minutes.
+As a matter of fact, a global Live Chat report estimates an average chat service interaction handle time of 12.5 minutes.
 Don’t be alarmed by this figure.
 The benefit of text-based support is that customers can take their time to respond to companies.

 It’s safer to start with a lower number of concurrent chats and adjust based on the complexity of the conversations being handled.

 Chatdesk’s take: Stick to 3–4 conversations for your agents in the beginning.
 Based on agent response/handle times, consider adjusting the number of service responses up or down to limit agent errors and prevent customer complaints.

 Managing multiple customer support channels can be very complex.

 Intuitively, you may believe it’s best to have dedicated customer service agents for each channel.
 Many justify this decision to reduce agent confusion across channels and limit errors in real-time service.

 However, depending on the volume of conversations per channel, this approach may not be sustainable.
 Nowadays, across your Twitter account, Facebook page, LinkedIn, as well as mentions of your brand and direct messages on all of these platforms, there are too many avenues for customer support that structuring dedicated teams may be costly and ineffective.

 Jeremy Watkin, customer service expert and featured columnist, recently completed a study on agent staffing and found that only 25% of companies had agents dedicated to doing just chat.
 The other 75% were cross trained to handle multiple support channels.

 The general consensus around customer service strategy is that agents should focus on one channel at a time, but be flexible enough to support other channels during down periods (e.g., chat agents to assist with other text-based channels like email in between conversations).